bernedom/bernedom.github.io/_posts/2019-01-22-a-good-product-vision.md

 ---
 layout: post
-title: If I had visions, I'd go to a doctor
+title: Get a 20/20 vision for your product
-#thumbnail: images/Git-Logo-2Color-thumb.png
+thumbnail: images/visions/thumbnail.png
 ---

 **A good product vision is the cornerstone of being successful in delivering software products[^1].** Having a product vision that is tangible and accepted by your developers is one of the most important things to have, if teams are supposed to work in an empowered and self-organized way.
 A vision is not just a good advertising tool, but it is the foundation to creating a *purpose* for everyone's alignment towards what the product shall be.
 It is a pathological pattern, that companies that struggle with creating good product or company visions, find it very hard to create alignment and motivation in those employees who are building and delivering their products.